How Many Ratings per Item are Necessary for Reliable Significance Testing?: Introduction

-We present a method, building on the multistage bootstrapping approach of~\cite{wein-etal-2023-follow}, for estimating the amount of test items $N$, \emph{and responses per item} $K$, to account for sampling variance in AI evaluation with humans in the loop, \emph{before more data are collected and models are retrained}, thus giving us critical information about how to budget resources for building benchmark datasets.
-This approach simulates the responses from a pool of human raters and two ML models, rather than relying on analytical methods that are not designed for multistage sampling.
-The simulation enables us to generate enough response data to explore the significance boundary for NHST under various metrics, for $N$ test examples (items) with $K$ responses per item for each model and pool of human raters.
-We apply this method to two existing evaluation datasets that have multiple responses per item, and have retained those individual ratings rather than an aggregate response per item (e.g., per-item means).
-We show that many of these datasets lack enough responses to construct reliable evaluations of ML models.
-We further show that, in general, one can create reliable datasets with fewer total responses by collecting \emph{fewer items with more responses per item}.
+In this paper, we present a humans-in-the-loop method for estimating the number of test items $N$, \emph{and responses per item} $K$, needed for \emph{reproducibly} estimating the performance difference between two AI models, while accounting for sampling variance across both items and responses per item, \emph{before more data are collected and models are retrained}.
+This gives critical information about how to budget resources for building benchmark datasets.
+Our approach, which builds on methods from~\citet{wein-etal-2023-follow}, simulates the responses from a large pool of human raters and two ML models, rather than relying on methods that aggregate, and hence ignore, response variance.
+Simulation enables us to generate enough response data to explore the significance boundary for NHST under various metrics, for $N$ test examples (items) with $K$ responses per item for each model and pool of human raters.
+Our contributions are as follows: \begin{itemize} \item While \citet{wein-etal-2023-follow} used their simulator to answer the questions of what are the best metrics and bootstrap configurations to use, they did not investigate the optimal trade-off in annotator budget between number of items $N$ and raters per item $K$.

+\item The simulator of \citet{wein-etal-2023-follow} can only estimate $p$-values for NHST.
+We extend the simulator to also estimate the type-II error rate, allowing for statistical power.

+\item We examine the trade-off between $N$ versus $K$ and report these results on seven real-world datasets; by contrast, \citet{wein-etal-2023-follow} only investigated \pv\ estimation using a single dataset.
+We show that these datasets, in their current size, lack enough responses for reproducibility of model performance.
+We further show that one can boost the reproducibility with fewer overall responses by collecting \emph{fewer items with more responses per item}.
+In fact, our results in Section~\ref{sec:results} indicate that, for a fixed budget of $N \times K$ overall responses, apportioning the budget to as many as 100 responses per item can provide more reproducibility than with fewer responses per item. \end{itemize}